-Affirmative Procurement Initiatives ("API") - refers to various SDOP tools and Solicitation Incentives that are used to encourage greater prime and subcontract participation by S/M/WBE firms, including bonding assistance, evaluation preferences, subcontracting goals, and joint venture incentives.
-(For full descriptions of these and other SDOP tools, see, Section E of this Policy and the SDOP Standard Operating Procedures.)

-Annual Aspirational Goal - a non-mandatory annual aspirational percentage goal for overall M/WBE prime and subcontract participation in School Board contracts is established each year for construction, professional services, commodities, and other contractual services industry categories.
-This annual Aspirational Goal is to be set (and thereafter adjusted) by the Goal Setting Committee ("GSC") based upon the M/WBE availability by industry in accordance with the District's 2015 MTA Disparity Study findings, along with relative M/WBE availability data to be collected by the School Board through its Centralized Bidder Registration ("CBR") system, and the utilization of M/WBEs.
-Annual Aspirational Goals are not to be routinely applied to individual contracts, but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis, and to gauge the need for future adjustments to the mix and to the aggressiveness of remedies being applied under the Program.
-Percentage Goals for S/M/WBE participation may be established by the GSC on a contract-by-contract basis based upon similar data and analysis for the particular goods and services being purchased in a given contract.

-Award - the final selection of a respondent for a specified prime contract or subcontract dollar amount.
-Contract awards are made by the School Board to prime contractors or vendors and by prime contractors or vendors to subcontractor or sub-vendors, usually pursuant to a solicitation process.
-(Contract awards are to be distinguished from contract payments in that they only reflect the anticipated dollar amounts instead of actual dollar amounts that are paid to a contractor under an awarded contract.)

-Best Value Contracting - a purchasing solicitation process through which the originating department may evaluate factors other than price.
+- A. Affirmative Procurement Initiatives ("API") refers to various SDOP tools and Solicitation Incentives that are used to encourage greater prime and subcontract participation by S/M/WBE firms, including bonding assistance, evaluation preferences, subcontracting goals, and joint venture incentives.
+(For full descriptions of these and other SDOP tools, see, Section E of this Policy and the SDOP Standard Operating Procedures.) - Β. Annual Aspirational Goal - a non-mandatory annual aspirational percentage goal for overall M/WBE prime and subcontract participation in School Board contracts is established each year for construction, architecture & engineering, professional services, goods, and other services industry categories.
+This annual Aspirational Goal is to be set (and thereafter adjusted) by the Goal Setting Committee ("GSC") based upon the M/WBE availability by industry in accordance with the District's 2023 KIR Disparity Study Update findings, along with relative M/WBE availability data to be collected by SBBC through its Centralized Bidder Registration ("CBR") system, and the utilization of M/WBEs.
+Annual Aspirational Goals are not to be routinely applied to individual contracts but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis, and to gauge the need for future adjustments to the mix and to the aggressiveness of remedies being applied under the Program.
+Percentage Participation, Points or Price Preference Goals, for S/M/WBE participation may be established by the GSC on a contract-by-contract basis based upon similar data and analysis for the particular goods and services being purchased in a given contract. - C. Award the final selection of a respondent for a specified prime contract or subcontract dollar amount.
+Contract awards are made by SBBC to prime contractors or vendors and by prime contractors or vendors to subcontractor or sub-vendors, usually pursuant to a solicitation process.
+(Contract awards are to be distinguished from contract payments in that they only reflect the anticipated dollar amounts instead of actual dollar amounts that are paid to a contractor under an awarded contract.) - D. Best Value Contracting a purchasing solicitation process through which the originating department may evaluate factors other than price.
 Evaluation criteria for selection may include a respondent's previous experience and quality of product or services procured and other factors identified in the applicable statute.